Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Discussion

 \section{Discussion}

-We have presented the phase diagram of stability of AdS$_5$ against horizon formation, treating the scalar field mass $\mu$ and width $\sigma$ of initial data as free parameters.
-In addition to mapping the location of the so-called ``island of stability,'' we have gathered evidence for two non-perturbative phases on the ``shorelines'' of the island, the metastable and irregular phases.
-While these must either exhibit stability (no collapse below some critical amplitude) or instability (collapse at arbitrarily small but finite amplitude) as the amplitude $\epsilon\to 0$, they are distinguished by their behavior at computationally accessible amplitudes.
-While perturbatively unstable evolutions obey $t_H\propto\epsilon^{-2}$ as $\epsilon\to 0$, metastable initial data follows $t_H\propto\epsilon^{-p}$ for $p>2$ over a range of amplitudes.
-The irregular phase is characterized by horizon formation times $t_H$ that are not well described by a power law and sometimes exhibit non-monotonicity or even chaos.
-Both of these phases appear across the range of $\mu$ values that we study and at both small- and large-width boundaries of the stable phase.
+For the first time, we have presented the phase diagram of stability of AdS$_5$ against horizon formation, treating the scalar field mass $\mu$ and width $\sigma$ of initial data as free parameters.
+In addition to mapping the location of the so-called island of stability, we have gathered evidence for two non-perturbative classes on the shorelines of the island, the metastable and irregular classes.
+While these must either exhibit stability (no collapse below some critical amplitude) or instability (collapse at arbitrarily small but finite amplitude) as the amplitude $\epsilon\to 0$, they are distinguished by their behavior at computationally accessible (finite) amplitudes.
+While perturbatively unstable evolutions obey $t_H\propto\epsilon^{-2}$ as $\epsilon\to 0$ (and show evidence of this behavior at finite $\epsilon$), metastable initial data follows $t_H\propto\epsilon^{-p}$ for $p>2$ over a range of amplitudes $\epsilon>0$.
+The irregular class is characterized by horizon formation times $t_H$ that are not well described by a power law and sometimes exhibits non-monotonicity or even evidence of chaos.
+Both of these classes appear across the range of $\mu$ values that we study and at both small- and large-width boundaries of the stable class of initial data.

-At this time, it is impossible to say whether metastable initial data is stable or unstable as $\epsilon\to 0$ (or if all metastable data behaves in the same way in that limit).
-Our numerical evolutions include cases in which the lowest amplitudes jump either to metastable scaling with smaller $p$ or to evolutions that do not collapse over the timescales we study.
-In many cases, too, the power law $t_H\propto\epsilon^{-p}$ with $p$ some fixed value $>2$ is robust as we exclude larger amplitudes from our fit.
-It is also possible that some of the metastable phase is stable in the perturbative theory (ie, to $\epsilon^3$ order in a perturbative expansion) but not at higher orders.
+At this time, it is impossible to say whether metastable initial data are stable or unstable as $\epsilon\to 0$ (or if all metastable data behave in the same way in that limit).
+Our numerical evolutions include cases in which the lowest amplitudes jump either to metastable scaling with smaller $p$ or to evolutions that do not collapse over the time scales we study.
+We did find evidence that many metastable profiles move toward perturbatively unstable scaling ($t_H\propto\epsilon^{-2}$) as $\epsilon\to 0$ but more slowly than the initial data that we have classified as unstable.
+It is also possible that some metastable initial data are stable in the perturbative theory (ie, to $\epsilon^3$ order in a perturbative expansion) but not at higher orders.
+We emphasize once again, however, that our interest and therefore our classification is in small but finite $\epsilon$ behavior (which is by definition not strictly in the perturbative regime).